 The Group is exposed to a variety of financial risks including credit risks, liquidity risks, interest rate risks and foreign currency risks.
+Further information can be reviewed in Note 19.

 Risk management framework - Mainstay's Board of Directors has overall responsibility for the establishment and oversight of the Group's risk management framework.
 The Group's risk management policies are established to identify and analyze the risks faced by the Group, to set appropriate risk limits and controls and to monitor risks and adherence to the limits.